SPECIAL TOUR OF THE METROPOLITAN MUSEUM OF ART EUROPEAN HOROLOGY COLLECTION

 FOCUSING ON THE DONATIONS OF J.P.
 MORGAN

-GUIDED BY Wolfram Koeppe Marina Kellen French Senior Curator European Sculpture and Decorative Arts
+GUIDED BY Wolfram Koeppe Marina Kellen French Senior Curator of European Sculpture and Decorative Arts

 10:30 - 12:30, Friday October 21, Metropolitan Museum of Art, 1000 Fifth Avenue at E.82nd Street https://www.metmuseum.org/